-The School is a leader in reaching the working professional with part-time cohorts in strategic off-campus locations during evening and weekend hours.
-Online options are also available for degree acceleration.
+The School is a leader in reaching the working professional with part-time cohorts during evening and weekend hours, using in-person, online and blended formats.

-The school offers three elements of professional education and research:
+The school offers multiple dimensions of professional and global education and research:

-- The Master of Public Administration (MPA) is the preferred management degree for leadership in the public and non-profit sectors, whether on a global or local scale;
+- The Master of Public Administration (MPA) is the internationally-recognized management degree for leadership in the public and non-profit sectors, whether on a global or local scale.

-- The MA in Global Affairs is offered to consular and diplomatic staff (as well as to their spouses and dependents).
-They are part-time students from around the globe, from Argentina to Zambia.
-Key professors include former UN Ambassadors and Consuls General who lead small, in-person classes primarily in consulates and missions to the United Nations.
+- The Master of Arts in Global Affairs is offered primarily to consular and diplomatic staff from around the globe.
+Key professors include former United Nations Ambassadors and Consuls General and other outstanding professionals and academics who lead small, in-person classes primarily in consulates and missions to the United Nations.

 Earn impressive credentials

 In each semester of study, our programs enable you to: